Mexico energy storage wins bid

 - Iraq trading wins bid for energy storage

-- Dodoma energy storage wins the bid
+- Rosso energy storage wins the bid

 - New market group wins energy storage bid